 C++ binary compatibility between Visual Studio 2015, 2017, and 2019

-The Microsoft C++ (MSVC) compiler toolsets in Visual Studio 2013 and earlier don't guarantee binary compatibility across versions.
-You can't link object files, static libraries, dynamic libraries, and executables built by different versions.
+The Microsoft C++ (MSVC) compiler toolsets in Visual Studio 2013 and earlier don't guarantee binary compatibility across major versions.
+You can't link object files, static libraries, dynamic libraries, and executables built by different versions of these toolsets.
 The ABIs, object formats, and runtime libraries are incompatible.

-You can mix binaries built by different versions of the toolset.
-However, you must use a toolset at least as recent as the most recent binary to link your app.
-Here's an example: you can link an app compiled using the 2017 toolset to a static library compiled using 2019, if they're linked using the 2019 toolset.
+You can mix binaries built by different versions of the v140, v141, and v142 toolsets.
+However, you must link by using a toolset at least as recent as the most recent binary in your app.
+Here's an example: you can link an app compiled using any 2017 toolset (v141, versions 15.0 through 15.9) to a static library compiled using, say, Visual Studio 2019 version 16.2 (v142), if they're linked using a version 16.2 or later toolset.
+You can link a version 16.2 library to a version 16.4 app as long as you use a 16.4 or later toolset.

 The Redistributable your app uses has a similar binary-compatibility restriction.
 When you mix binaries built by different supported versions of the toolset, the Redistributable version must be at least as new as the latest toolset used by any app component.

-/GLmust use exactly the same toolset for the compile and the final link.
+/LTCGmust use exactly the same toolset for the compile and the final link.
+For example, code built by using

 Upgrade the Microsoft Visual C++ Redistributable from Visual Studio 2015 or 2017 to Visual Studio 2019